Transport, Telecommunications and Energy Council configuration (TTE)

 In the field of energy the Council is responsible for adopting, together with the European Parliament, legislation on the functioning of energy markets, to ensure that energy supplies are secure, to promote energy efficiency, new and renewable energies, and to promote the interconnection of energy networks.

 On telecommunications, the Council is responsible for adopting, together with the European Parliament, legislation and guidelines on telecommunications networks and their interoperability.
 The EU's policy also aims to improve competition, cyber security and innovation in the telecommunications sector.

-Priorities of the Transport, Telecommunications and Energy Council during the Slovak presidency
+Priorities of the Transport, Telecommunications and Energy Council during the Maltese presidency